Let’s start this with a bit of a back story.

 If you were impressed with this idea and its result, and I consider my efforts on this blog well rewarded.
 You might also be wondering where such a personalized gift idea like this would come in handy?
 Here are some applications that com to mind.

 So what did you think about my personalized rubik’s cube invite idea?
 Have you created something similar in your print shop?
 I really would hear about the same Do share your thoughts in the comments section below.
+And do click here to see the other interesting printing projects I have experimented with.
 Cheers.